1. Background

 5. Add random effects on q for first index

 This will add time varying iid random effects on catchability for the first index while still keeping the prior on the second index.
+We specify the standard deviation of the catchability of the random effects on the logit scale with sigma_val.

-catchability = list(prior_sd = c(NA, 0.3), re = c("iid", "none"))
+catchability = list(prior_sd = c(NA, 0.3), initial_q = rep(0.3, index_info$n_indices), re = c("iid", "none"), sigma_val = c(0.3,0.3))

 Generate input as above.

-input = prepare_wham_input(basic_info = digifish, selectivity = selectivity, NAA_re = NAA_re, M = M, catchability = catchability)
+input = prepare_wham_input(basic_info = digifish, selectivity = selectivity, NAA_re = NAA_re, M = M, catchability = catchability,

 Now create the operating model, simulate data and fit as above

-om = fit_wham(input, do.fit = FALSE)
+om = fit_wham(om_input, do.fit = FALSE, MakeADFun.silent = TRUE)

 #simulate data from operating model